ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-deploy-and-run-ballerina-programs.md

 ### Extend the Ballerina Build and Deployment

-Ballerina builder extension can be extended to support the following to generate deployment artifacts depending on your requirement.
+Ballerina builder extension can be extended to support any kind of deployment artifacts depending on your requirement.
 For more information on how to extend Ballerina, see [How to Extend Ballerina](https://ballerina.io/learn/how-to-extend-ballerina/).